-We argue that in order to reach a clearer picture of the evolution of iron in the ICM on the basis of current X-ray data archives, we should efficiently exploit what we know about the iron distribution.
-Both simulations and observations have indicated that the spatial distribution of iron in the ICM often appears to be well described as a combination of two main components: a peak in the inner regions, which is usually centered on the brightest cluster galaxy (BCG), and a large-scale component with abundance across the cluster that is either approximately uniform (De Grandi & Molendi 2001; Baldi et al. 2007; Leccardi & Molendi 2008; Sun et al. 2009; Simionescu et al. 2009, 2017; Werner et al. 2013; Thölken et al. 2016; Urban et al. 2017; Lovisari & Reiprich 2019) or slightly decreasing (e.g., Mernier et al. 2017; Biffi et al. 2018b).
-The BCG is thought to be largely responsible for the iron peak (associated with either Type Ia supernovae newly formed in the BCG or stellar mass loss in the BCG; see De Grandi et al. 2004; Böhringer et al. 2004), while multiple processes, such as active galactic nucleus (AGN) outflow, gas turbulence, galactic winds, ram pressure stripping, etc., effectively extract the metal rich IGM from the member galaxies across the entire lifetime of the cluster and leave their imprints on the distribution of iron in ICM, particularly in the densest, central regions (Kirkpatrick et al. 2009; Simionescu et al. 2009; Liu et al. 2018).
-Another minor, but interesting component, is a characteristic drop of the iron abundance in the very center, which is associated both to the mechanical feedback from the AGN and to the iron depletion associated with recent star formation events occurring in the BCG (see Panagoulia et al. 2015; Lakhchaura et al. 2019; Liu et al. 2019).
-The almost uniform, large-scale iron plateau, with a typical abundance of $\sim 1/3 Z{\odot}$ , is expected to come from early star formation in the member galaxies around cosmic noon (z > 2); therefore, prior to the virialization of the cluster itself (see Mantz et al. 2017).
+We argue that, in order to reach a more clear picture of the evolution of iron in the ICM on the basis of current X-ray data archives, we should most efficiently exploit what we know about the iron distribution.
+Both simulations and observations have indicated that the spatial distribution of iron in the ICM often appears to be well described as a combination of two main components: a peak in the inner regions which is usually centered on the brightest cluster galaxy (BCG), and a large-scale component with approximately uniform (De Grandi & Molendi 2001; Baldi et al. 2007; Leccardi & Molendi 2008; Sun et al. 2009; Simionescu et al. 2009; Werner et al. 2013; Thölken et al. 2016; Urban et al. 2017; Simionescu et al. 2017; Lovisari & Reiprich 2019) or slightly decreasing (e.g., Mernier et al. 2017; Biffi et al. 2018b) abundance across the cluster.
+The BCG is thought to be largely responsible of the iron peak (associated with either Type Ia supernovae newly formed in the BCG or/and stellar mass loss in the BCG, see De Grandi et al. 2004; Böhringer et al. 2004), while multiple processes, including AGN outflow, gas turbulence, galactic winds, ram pressure stripping etc., extract the metal rich IGM from the member galaxies across the entire lifetime of the cluster, and leave their imprints on the distribution of iron in ICM particularly in the densest, central regions (Kirkpatrick et al. 2009; Simionescu et al. 2009; Liu et al. 2018).
+Another minor, but interesting component, is a characteristic drop of the iron abundance in the very center, which is associated both to the mechanical feedback from the AGN and to the iron depletion associated to recent star formation events occurring in the BCG (see Panagoulia et al. 2015; Lakhchaura et al. 2019; Liu et al. 2019).
+The almost uniform large-scale iron plateau, with a typical abundance of ~ $1/3 Z{\odot}$ , is expected to come from early star formation in the member galaxies around cosmic noon (z > 2), therefore, before the virialization of the cluster itself (see Mantz et al. 2017).

-In this work, we reconsider the cosmic evolution of iron in the ICM by performing spatially-resolved spectroscopic analysis on a large sample of high-quality Chandra data to fit the iron profile with a double-component model (an iron peak and a plateau) and we investigate the evolution of the gas mass-weighted iron abundance separately in each component.
+In this work, we reconsider the cosmic evolution of iron in the ICM, by performing spatially-resolved spectroscopic analvsis on a large sample of high-quality Chandra data to fit the iron profile with a double-component model (an iron peak and a plateau), and investigate the evolution of the gas mass-weighted iron abundance separately in each component.
 The paper is organized as follows.
-In Sect.
-2, we describe the selection of cluster sample and the reduction of Chandra data.
-In Sect.
-3, we investigate the global properties of the clusters and the azimuthally-averaged profiles of density, iron abundance, and, therefore, iron mass.
-In Sect.
-4, we discuss the results of our analysis.
-Our conclusions are summarized in Sect.
-5. Throughout this paper, we adopt the seven-year WMAP cosmology with $\Omega{\Lambda} = 0.73$ , $\Omega{\rm m} = 0.27$ , and $H_0 = 70.4 \,{\rm km \, s^{-1} \, Mpc^{-1}}$ (Komatsu et al. 2011).
-Quoted error bars correspond to a $1\sigma$ confidence level, unless noted otherwise.
+In Section 2, we describe the selection of cluster sample, and the reduction of Chandra data.
+In Section 3, we investigate the global properties of the clusters and the azimuthally-averaged profiles of density, iron abundance, and, therefore, iron mass.
+In Section 4, we discuss the results of our analysis.
+Our conclusions are summarized in Section 5.
+Throughout this paper, we adopt the seven-year WMAP cosmology with $\Omega{\Lambda} = 0.73$ , $\Omega_m = 0.27$ , and $H_0 = 70.4$ km s-1 Mpc-1 (Komatsu et al. 2011).
+Quoted error bars correspond to a 1 $\sigma$ confidence level, unless noted otherwise.